appnexus/sicksync/README.md

 `sicksync` || `sicksync -h, --help`

 Outputs the help information and all the possible command line options.
+All sub-commands have their own help text, and can be run by passing an additional `-h` with them.
+Eg, `sicksync start -h`.

+`sicksync add-project | add`

+Runs the setup wizard for a new project, which will create a `.sicksync/config.json` in your home directory if not already present.

 `sicksync start <projects...>`

 Runs the continuous syncing process, taking care of both the remote and local machines (process management wise).
 Small, iterative changes use a blazing-fast WebSocket connection to send file information, while larger changes trigger a rsync update.
-This ensures both speed in rapid changes and confidence in larger ones.
+This ensures both speed in rapid changes, and confidence in larger ones.

 `sicksync once [-n | --dry-run] <projects...>`

 Runs a one-time sync, which is simply `rsync` under-the-hood.
 This happens automatically everytime you run `sicksync start`, and if you have the `retryOnDisconnect` flag will run on reconnect.

-`sicksync add-project | add`

-Runs the setup wizard for a new project, which will create a `.sicksync/config.json` in your home directory if not already present.

 This file is a simple JSON config object, so feel free to change it whenever by running `sicksync config`.